Greenlaw carted off, questionable to return with Achilles injury - Yahoo Sports

 Greenlaw carted off, questionable to return with Achilles injury originally appeared on NBC Sports Bay Area

-The 49ers lost a key piece to their defense in the second quarter of Super Bowl LVIII against the Kansas City Chiefs on Sunday at Allegiant Stadium.
+The 49ers lost a key piece to their defense in the second quarter of Super Bowl LVIII against the Kansas City Chiefs at Allegiant Stadium.

 Linebacker Dre Greenlaw suffered an Achilles injury as he ran onto the field for the 49ers' defensive drive with 9:16 remaining in the second quarter.